-Figure 36 - Challenges in applying continuous integration and testing to automotive systems [AVL SFR GmbH]
+Figure 36 Challenges in applying continuous integration and testing to automotive systems [AVL SFR GmbH]

-The industry is facing a set of challenges with respect to continuous integration and testing as a part of the entire software development process when it comes to employing the classical V-model during the development life cycle.
-Figure 36 Challenges in applying continuous integration and testing to automotive systems [AVL SFR GmbH]points to the most relevant challenges in continuous integration and testing.
+Figure 36 Figure 36 Challenges in applying continuous integration and testing to automotive systems [AVL SFR GmbH]points to the most relevant challenges in continuous integration and testing.
 These challenges require a dedicated outline for processes, methods and tools in order to deliver development items within time, cost, and quality bounds and to ensure their compliance to relevant standards for quality and safety.
 The usage of simulation to integrate and test the ADS in this context is one of the measures required to reach above mentioned challenges.
 As shown in Figure 37, the continuous life cycle of requirements update, function development, integration, and testing can be executed with high efficiency under use of flexible, but also reliable handling and automation using a simulation environment that includes electronic control units and other electronic subsystems.